raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-On a session between a client and server that support DSO, once the client has sent at least one DSO message (or it is known in advance by other means that the client supports DSO) either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.
+On a session between a client and server that support DSO, once the client has sent at least one DSO message (or it is known in advance by other means that the client supports DSO) either end may unilaterally send DSO messages at any time, and therefore either client or server may be the initiator of a message.

 From this point on it is considered that a "DSO session" is in